paolomainardi/docker-postgres9.3-postgis2.1/README.md

-# docker-postgres9.3-postgis2.1
+# Dockerfile for Postgresql 9.3 and Postgis 2.1

-A Dockerfile to install postgis 2.1 on top of postgresql 9.3
+A Dockerfile to install postgis 2.1 from sources on top of the official postgresql 9.3 image.